Malalawi1/strata-cms-template/site/content/post/first.md

  -date: 2016-12-22T20:04:40.407Z
  -title: First Post
  ----

- -This is the first! ;o
+This is the first! ;o